TheSeems/TMoney/README.md

 _If economy is not specified plugin will use default one (usually Vault)_

 ### Balance
-/tmoney (economy) [player] - Get balance of player in certain economy
+/tmoney balance (economy) [player] - Get balance of player in certain economy
 ### Deposit
 /tmoney deposit (economy) [player] [amount] - Deposit money on player's balance in certain economy
 ### Withdraw